What Is Wankel Engine? | How does a Rotary Engine work?

 • In 1951, NSU Motorenwerke AG started the development of the Wankel engine.

-• In 1957, the engineer Felix Heinrich Wankel designed the first Wankel rotary engine as a substitute to the conventional reciprocating engine.
+• In 1957, the engineer Felix Heinrich Wankel designed the first Wankel rotary engine as a substitute for the conventional reciprocating engine.

 • The Wankel rotary engine was unveiled for the first time to the specialists and press at the 1960 German Engineering Union conference in Munich.

-• In the 1960s, due to the simplicity, excellent strength to weight ratio, smooth operation, and very high working efficiency of the rotary engines, they were on everyone’s lips in the car and motorcycle industry.
+• In the 1960s, due to the simplicity, excellent strength-to-weight ratio, smooth operation, and very high working efficiency of rotary engines, they were on everyone’s lips in the car and motorcycle industry.

 • In August 1967, the NSU Motorenwerke AG gained considerable publicity for the very new NSU Ro 80, which had a 115-hour Wankel engine with two rotors.
 It was the first German car in 1968 to be chosen as the “Car of the Year”.

-• Due to the excellent features of the Wankel engine, many major car manufacturers (Ford, Toyota, Mercedes-Benz, Porsche, Rolls-Royce and Mazda) had signed Wankel rotary engine production license agreements over the next decade among them.
+• Due to the excellent features of the Wankel engine, many major car manufacturers (Ford, Toyota, Mercedes-Benz, Porsche, Rolls-Royce, and Mazda) signed Wankel rotary engine production license agreements over the next decade among them.

 Rotary Engine Design